Our Governors Three Core Functions

 Mrs Lucy West

 Lucy is a Foundation Governor appointed by Chichester Diocese.
-She is Chair of the Teaching, Learning and Standards Committee and Vice-Chair of the Ethos & Worship Committee.
+She is Chair of the Teaching, Learning and Standards Committee.
 She is also the SEND governor.
 Her new term of office is four years ending on 22 October 2022.

 Mrs Rosalind Stillwell-Carey